KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-KeyboardView.md

 ### ...customize the keyboard design

-The easiest way to adjust the ``KeyboardView`` design is to inherit ``KeyboardStyle/StandardStyleService`` and customize the various styles by overriding the various service functions.
+The standard way to style the ``KeyboardView`` is to inherit ``KeyboardStyle/StandardStyleService`` and customize styles by overriding the various service functions.
 You can change background and foreground colors, fonts, etc. for any part of the keyboard.

+From KeyboardKit 9.5, there are new ``SwiftUICore/View/keyboardViewStyle(_:)`` and ``SwiftUICore/View/keyboardButtonStyle(builder:)`` view modifiers, that can be used to customize the styling as well.
+These will replace the style service in KeyboardKit 10, if they prove successful.

 See the <doc:Styling-Article> and <doc:Themes-Article> articles for more information.